Cheng Hoon Teng Temple, Melaka - Things to Do at Cheng Hoon Teng Temple

 Baba & Nyonya Heritage Museum

-Beautifully preserved Peranakan townhouse showcasing the unique culture of Chinese-Malay descendants
+Beautifully preserved Peranakan townhouse showing the unique culture of Chinese-Malay descendants

 Dutch Square and Stadthuys